Keisha Bahr, Ph.D.

 Claire Lager, M.Sc.

 Claire Lager graduated with her masters degree from UH Mānoa in 2016, studying the impacts of nearshore stressors on the early life stages of Hawaiian corals.
 Before attending graduate school with Paul Jokiel as her advisor, Claire spent four years as a research and field technician in the Coral Reef Ecology Lab.
 She plans to continue Paul’s legacy and work towards coral reef conservation.
 She is currently employed as the lab manager at the Cryopreservation lab under the direction of Dr. Mary Hagedorn at HIMB.

-Megan Akiko Onuma
+Megan Akiko Onuma, M.Sc.

 Megan “Akiko” is a graduate student in the Marine Biology program who earned her M.S. degree in 2017.
 She is funded through the National Science Foundation’s Graduate Research Fellowship Program.
 Her research centers on understanding algae metabolism under climate change conditions, focusing on “gorilla ogo” (Gracilaria salicornia).
 She is originally from the island of Lana’i.
 She is now working as an instructor at Windward Community College.

 INTERNS and VOLUNTEERS

 Paige was first introduced to corals during the summer of 2016 when she completed a 4-week field intensive course researching coral calving in Kane‘ohe Bay, O‘ahu.
 From this course she realized how important corals are to the ecosystem and began volunteering at the Coral Reef Ecology Lab assisting with various research projects.
 She graduated from the University of Hawai‘i at Manoa with a B.S. in Marine Biology in Spring 2017.
 Since graduating, she has accepted a position in the Northwest Hawaiian Islands with the monk seal team on Pearl and Hermes.